singhmankrit/molecular-dynamics/journal.md

 Every week you should

-1. write down **on the day of the lecture** a short plan (bullet list is sufficient) of how you want to reach the weekly milestones.
-Think about how to distribute work in the group, what pieces of code functionality need to be implemented.
+1. write down **on the day of the lecture** a short plan of how you want to reach the weekly milestones.
+Try to be specific: Think about how to distribute work in the group, what pieces of code functionality need to be implemented, and set target deadlines.
 2. write about your progress **until Monday, 23:59** before the next lecture with respect to the milestones.
    Substantiate your progress with links to code, pictures or test results.
 Reflect on the relation to your original plan.